Ice Climbing for Beginners: Frozen Waterfalls Worth the Trip

 Ouray, Colorado, USA

 Ouray is the undisputed ice climbing capital of North America.
 The Ouray Ice Park is a man-made ice climbing venue built in a natural gorge, with over 200 named routes on nearly 1,000 ice pitches.
-The park is free and open to the public, which is remarkable for a world-class climbing facility.
+The park is free and open to the public — remarkable for a world-class climbing facility.
 What makes Ouray ideal for beginners is the variety: routes range from gentle WI2 slabs to vertical WI5 pillars, all within a compact area where instruction and rescue are easily managed.
-The annual Ouray Ice Festival (usually in January) offers clinics, gear demos, and guided climbing for all levels.

 Grade range: WI2-WI5+ Season: December through March Lesson costs: Half-day guided climb from $200-300 per person.
 Full-day from $300-450.
 Multi-day courses from $500-800.
 Where to stay: Ouray has hotels from $80 per night and vacation rentals from $100.
 The town is small but has excellent restaurants and hot springs.
 Getting there: Fly to Montrose (45 minutes drive) or Grand Junction (2 hours).